 Everyone with a passion for geometry will love this.
 When the mouse hovers over the characters the sphere gets closer, and characters grow bigger, they move back to their place once you take the cursor away.
 The search result is as well provided under a spinning 3D sphere and proves to be quite a challenge to read it.
 Follow this link to give it a try.

-Instead of having fun with customized Google interfaces, how about playing simple games through Google?
+Instead of having fun with customized Google interfaces, how about playing simple games on Google?
 The Zerg Rush is part of Google Easter Eggs, a playful series of hidden tricks to grow a healthy bond between the search giant and users.

 To play this game, open Google.com and type Zerg Rush in the search bar and press Enter or click on the Search icon.
 Some colorful O’s will begin attacking the search result.
-You can kill the attacking O’s by clicking three times on each, and a counter will show you the score all the way until the entire page goes blank.
+You can kill the attacking O’s by clicking three times on each, and a counter will show you the score all the way, until the entire page goes blank.
 It is impossible to save the page from being erased as the O’s will be rushing down from all sides and clicking on top of moving small targets isn’t that easy as it seems.

 On May 21, 2010, Google celebrated the thirtieth anniversary of the famous Pac-Man arcade game by releasing the playable Google Doodle Pacman.
 The function is still available if you type “Google Pacman” in the search bar and hit Enter or access it directly via this link.